KelvinJPS/MyWebsite/content/blog/building-something-for-someone-you-love.md

 The code just uses xpath expressions to find the id of the element I want to change.
 (xpath expressions)[https://en.wikipedia.org/wiki/XPath]

-And as a svg it's just text a file, editing it programmatically, it is easy.
+And as a svg it's just text a file, editing it prgonmmatically, it is easy.

 The code for generating the image: